 In Groningen, there are many opportunities to learn and practice your Dutch at various levels with different price options.
 Based on positive feedback from our member partners, we have come up with a few options that you could take part in.
-The courses that are offered live at their location strictly follow the RIVM regulations.

-The University of Groningen Language Center
+The University of Groningen Language Centre

 The University of Groningen Language Centre offers Dutch courses at different levels.
 For choosing the right course for you, you can visit the office hour.
 Be sure to register with Dual-Career Support before registering for a language course at the Language Centre as partners can get a discount of €75.

 Beginner (A1, A2), Intermediate (A2+) and Advanced (B1, B2) Level.
 Start: in mid of September (Advanced: October, online.)

 Levels: A1, A2, B1, B2.
 During the day and in the evening, small groups, on location, according RIVM regulations.

 |Last modified:||04 December 2023 3.41 p.m.|